one of the most successful composers of his generation

-Described last year by BBC Music Magazine as “one of the most successful composers of his generation”, his works have been championed throughout Europe and beyond by some of the world’s leading conductors, including Esa-Pekka Salonen, Leonard Slatkin, Vassily Petrenko, and Gianandrea Noseda.
-Rivers to the Sea, his largest work to date, was premiered to widespread critical acclaim in 2012 by the Philharmonia Orchestra under Esa-Pekka Salonen and broadcast live from the Royal Festival Hall.
-It has since been performed extensively both in the UK and abroad, winning the orchestral category of the 2013 British Composer Awards.
-Other major orchestras to have performed his works include the London Symphony Orchestra, National Symphony Orchestra (Washington DC), National Youth Wind Ensemble (conducted by Phillip Scott), and the BBC Symphony Orchestra, for which he has written four major works to date, including In Camera and Lumina (commissioned for the BBC Last Night of the Proms).
-A CD of his recent chamber music (The Canticle of the Rose) was released to favourable reviews last year, and a recording of his first String Quartet by the Piatti Quartet (who commissioned and premiered the work in 2014) is due to be released in 2015-16.
-He recently received a prestigious Koussevitzky Foundation Award as part of a joint-commission with the BBC Symphony Orchestra for a large-scale symphonic work to be premiered in 2016 at the Barbican Centre under the orchestra’s Chief Conductor Sakari Oramo.
+Described recently by BBC Music Magazine as “one of the most successful composers of his generation”, his works have been premiered by some of the world’s leading conductors, including Esa-Pekka Salonen, Leonard Slatkin, Vassily Petrenko, Gianandrea Noseda, Sakari Oramo, and Edward Gardner.
+Rivers to the Sea, his largest orchestral work to date, was performed to widespread critical acclaim in 2012 under Esa-Pekka Salonen, and broadcast live on BBC Radio 3 from the Royal Festival Hall.
+It has since received numerous performances both in the UK and abroad, winning the orchestral category of the 2013 British Composer Awards.
+A more recent work entitled Partita (a joint BBC/Koussevitzky Music Foundation Award commission) was premiered in May 2016 at the Barbican Centre under the orchestra’s Chief Conductor Sakari Oramo.

-Since 2008 Phibbs has been a director of The Britten Estate Limited.
-He has taught at a number of universities, including King’s College London (2011-14) and Cambridge (2014-15) and currently teaches composition part-time at The Purcell School.
-His recent music is published by Ricordi London and Boosey and Hawkes (choral works).
+Since 2008 Phibbs has been a director of The Britten Estate Limited, and has taught at various universities, including King’s College London (2011-14) and Cambridge (2014-15).
+His music is published by Ricordi and Boosey and Hawkes (choral works).